larryzodiac/big-bank/README.md

 > An application to help customers manage their portfolio of shares traded at New York Stock Exchange (NYSE).

-This is a week long project undertaken as part of an engineering challenge from a recruiter.
+This is a week long project undertaken as part of an engineering challenge from a company hiring for a full-stack role.

 ## Setup